 I - Ignite your community for change.
 Everyone has been created by God, who has a plan for all.
 We want students to know that, because of God in them, they can have a big impact on their communities.

 S - Serve God and others.
 We want our students to be humble and to find joy in service.

 E - Excel in academics and life.
 Through hard work, all students can grow and succeed.

 Yes!
-HPCA is dually-accredited through ACSI (Association of Christian Schools International) and Middle States Commission on Elementary Education.
+HPCA is accredited through Middle States Commission on Elementary Education.
 We believe that it is important to hold our program to a high standard and consistently seek to evaluate our methods and improve what we offer to ensure the highest quality for our students.

 Hunting Park Christian Academy is non-demoninational.
 HPCA does reside in the same building as Spirit and Truth Fellowship, which is a member of the Christian Reformed Church.
 You may find more information about what we believe in our Statement of Faith.
 Our student body is made up of students from many different backgrounds, denominations, and beliefs.